rowg/BML-Operator-Status-Page/README.md

 ### Radial Site

 The radialsite code consists of one perl script that is periodically run from cron or launchd.
-It creates a text file containing all the site status information and the file is then pulled by the combinesite or pushed by the radialsite, depending on your preference for file transfers.
+It creates a text file containing all the site status information and the file is then transferred to the combinesite.

 ### Combine Site

 The combinesite code consists of a perl script that is called periodically by cron or launchd.
-It first transfers all site log files except those that must be pushed, then it examines each site log file in turn, compares the parameters with predetermined limit values and generates the status table.
-The current values are stored and the 48 hour plots are generated using gnuplot.
-The finished table is then copied to the webserver document root.
+It first transfers all site log files from the radial sites, then it examines each site log file in turn, compares the parameters with predetermined limit values and generates the status table.
+The newest values are stored and the 48 hour plots are generated using gnuplot.
+The finished table is then copied to the webserver.

 ## Installation

 ### Radial Site

-At the radial site there is only one script called collect.pl, installed wherever you like, but my convention is to use ~codar/scripts/collect because the /Codar/SeaSonde/Users/Scripts location has previously gotten squashed by Radial Suite updates.
+At the radial site there is only one script called collect.pl, installed wherever you like, but my convention is to use ~codar/scripts/collect because the /Codar/SeaSonde/Users/Scripts location has previously been squashed by updates to the Radial Suite.

 The script collect.pl must be made executable if it isn't already, using `chmod +x collect.pl`